danniefraim/gmail-to-fortnox/README.md

   - **pattern**: Regex pattern with a capturing group to extract values from text
   - **html_pattern**: Optional regex pattern for matching against HTML content
   - **default**: Default value to use if no match is found
-- **accounting**: Definition of how to create the voucher in Fortnox
+- **accounting**: Definition of how to create the voucher in the accounting system
   - **description**: Description for the voucher
   - **series**: Voucher series to use (e.g., "F")
   - **entries**: Array of accounting entries with: